 Taking his eye off his line whilst he searched for his whisky flask, he gasped, when suddenly he was up to his knees in sea water.

 “Shit!
 That was close.”
 He was no stranger to the area and knew the danger of freak waves.

 Meanwhile, out in the cold sea, Dave was battling to survive.
-The salt water was stinging his eyes, the waves attempted to push him under, as if they were eager to claim him for themselves.
+The salt water stinging his eyes, the waves attempting to push him under, as if they were eager to claim him for themselves.

 “Oh God, save me!”
 He prayed.

-A noise, louder even than the roaring of the waves, penetrated his brain, and raising eyes to the dark sky, he saw a searchlight, and discerned the whirring of the helicopter’s rotors above him, but it flew on past.
+A noise, louder even than the roaring of the waves, penetrated his brain, and raising eyes to the dark sky, he saw a searchlight, discerning the whirring of the helicopter’s rotors above him, before it flew on past.

-Later Dave, wrapped in blankets, looked at his rescuers and even managed a rueful smile.
+Later Dave, wrapped in blankets, spoke to his rescuers and even managed a rueful smile.
 “Thanks guys, your fishing trip turned out better than mine!”